Facial expression: Sign languages

+Challenges with facial expression recognition

+Researchers have identified several factors that can reduce the accuracy of facial expression recognition.
+Factors such as movement, lighting, facial obstructions, and individual differences can all interfere with accurate emotion interpretation.
+Real faces vary significantly in age, facial structure, and the intensity with which people express emotions.
+Everyday facial expressions are usually more subtle and less exaggerated.
+Poor or uneven lighting may make facial features harder to interpret, while obstructions such as glasses, hair, and shadows may further limit the accuracy of facial expression recognition.

+Research suggests that some emotions are more easily recognized.
+Emotions such as happiness and sadness are more reliably identified, while others, including anger, may be more difficult to recognize and are often misidentified.
+One proposed reason for this difference in recognition is that certain emotions share overlapping facial characteristics.
+Research also suggests that laboratory studies often use controlled conditions such as lighting, poses, and movement, which may result in a higher recognition accuracy than would be expected in real-world environments.

 Universality hypothesis

 The universality hypothesis is the assumption that certain facial expressions and face-related acts or events are signals of specific emotions and are recognized by people regardless of culture, language, or time.
 Examples include happiness, signaled with laughter and smiling, sadness, signaled with tears, anger with a clenched jaw, fear with a grimace or gurn, surprise with raised eyebrows and wide eyes along with a slight retraction of the ears, and disgust with a wrinkled nose and squinted eyes.
 These are all emotions with limited social components.
 Conversely, emotions like shame, pride, jealousy, and deference are not expressed consistently across cultures.
 The belief in the evolutionary basis of these kinds of facial expressions can be traced back to Darwin's The Expression of the Emotions in Man and Animals.
 Reviews of the universality hypothesis have been both supportive and critical.
 Work in 2013 by Nelson and Russell and Jack et al. has been especially critical.